Community Health Champions Class of 2020

-Regina loves being an advocate for her community, specifically the Hispanic community.
-She is excited about participating in this program because she wants to understand more about the needs and challenges of Hispanics in Austin and Travis county when it comes to health.
-Regina is passionate about this topic and is willing to help families become Health Champions.
+I love being an advocate for my community, specially the Hispanic community.
+I am excited about participating in this program because I want to understand more about the needs and challenges of Hispanics in Austin and Travis county when it comes to health.
+I am passionate about this topic and I am willing to help families becoming a Health Champion.

 Phoebe Romero is passionate about the intersection of climate policy and social equity.
 She currently works at the City of Austin Office of Sustainability focusing on strategies that reduce environmental impact and improve quality of life outcomes for historically impacted communities.
 She’s excited to meet local leaders working in community health and is looking forward to building connections and collaborating.

 I am from El Paso but have lived in Austin for over 30 years.
 I serve on CommUnity Care's Board of Directors.
 I have served the most vulnerable population in Austin through Austin Pathways and the Housing Authority of the City of Austin for over 20 years.
 Assisting or very low income residents is my passion; spending time with my 11 yr old daughter and my husband is what I love to do on my spare time.

 Tarryn Sanchez serves as the Campaign Manager for Okay to Say™ at the Meadows Mental Health Policy Institute.
 She is a passionate advocate for creating strong, healthy communities.
 She is grateful for the opportunity to further invest in the Travis County community through this program.

 Rebecca is an empathetic leader who seeks to deeply understand health issues and impacts.
 She is passionate about collaborating with others to transform understanding into practical and evidence-based solutions.